Skip to Content

 How to attach additional items to holiday garland with wire | Building Bluebird #holidaydecor

-To create a traditional look, I made the garland drape over the banister so it hung low at a few spots on the staircase.
-I attached the garland to the banister using galvanized wire, but floral wire works just as well.
+To create a traditional look, I made the garland drape over the banister so it hung lower at a few spots on the staircase.
+I attached the garland to the banister using galvanized wire since I already had it in my craft closet.

 Once it was attached, I spent some time reshaping the branches to make them look as full as possible.